Mozart in Le Bonheur (1965) – Agnès Varda.

 Strange undercurrents of sexuality pervade the films of Stanley Kubrick.
-Though not always present explicitly, a raw pipeline of dark desire and physical wanting seems to pop up at random points throughout his work.
-From Dr Strangelove‘s ideas of selective breeding based on the “sexual characteristics that will have to be of a highly stimulating nature” to The Shining‘s most surreal haunting of a man … Continue reading Eyes Wide Shut (1999) -Sexuality as an Occult Concept (Kubrick).
+Though not always present explicitly, the raw presence of dark desire and physical wanting seems scattered throughout his work.
+From Dr Strangelove‘s ideas of selective breeding based on the “sexual characteristics that will have to be of a highly stimulating nature” to The Shining‘s most surreal haunting of a man receiving oral sex from another … Continue reading Eyes Wide Shut (1999) – Occult Sexuality

 Deep End (1970) and the Musical Emphasising of Narrative (Jerzy Skolimowski).